vencabkk/opencl-resizer/README.md

  For high resolution images (2k+) it is faster than OpenCV.
  It's not particularly fast for low resolution images due to overhead of data transfer between CPU and GPU.

+### How does it work
+It resizes images on GPU (when found) rather than CPU.
+Detailed explanation can be found on my blog http://vaclavsamec.com/blog_resizer.

 ### How to use it
 Call `resizer` with these parameters: